freeradical13/freeradical13.github.io/index.md

 Chromosomes are coiled into a condensed area using [histone][] proteins.
 Each part of the chromosome that wraps twice around eight histones is called a [nucleosome][].

 A chromosome and any histones is called [Chromatin][].

+An [allele][] is one variant of a gene which may create a different phenotype.

 ## Organisms